mezez/blockchain-and-crypto-on-a-custom-built-network-protocol/protocol.md

 * A TRACKER runs constantly on localhost (at the time of writing)
 * PEERS can connect to the tracker on port 9999

+* All data shared among nodes are binary encoded before sending and decrypted upon reception

 #-CONNECT TO TRACKER
 This demonstrates sample code in python for connecting to the tracker by a peer